Kirby (series): 2022–present: Introduction of 3D gameplay

 During the Nintendo Direct event held on September 23, 2021, a new Nintendo Switch title in the Kirby series was revealed, titled Kirby and the Forgotten Land.
-It is the first true 3D entry in the mainline series (fourth overall since the spin-offs Kirby Air Ride, Kirby's Blowout Blast, and Kirby Battle Royale) and was released on March 25, 2022.
+It is the first true 3D entry in the mainline series (fourth overall since the spin-offs Kirby Air Ride, Kirby's Blowout Blast, and Kirby Battle Royale) and was released on March 25, 2022, becoming the highest-selling game in the series.
+The game was co-developed with Japanese video game company Vanpool.
+The Forgotten Land is the first Kirby game to feature the new logo, which was introduced in 2022.

 On July 12, 2022, a new Nintendo Switch title in the Kirby series was announced, titled Kirby's Dream Buffet.
 It is a multiplayer party game, and was released on the Nintendo eShop on August 17, 2022.
-A remake of Kirby's Return to Dream Land for the Nintendo Switch, titled Kirby's Return to Dream Land Deluxe was revealed during the Nintendo Direct event held on September 13, 2022 and was released on February 24, 2023.
-It features new Mecha and Sand Abilities and the graphical style of a comic book.
+A remake of Kirby's Return to Dream Land for the Nintendo Switch, titled Kirby's Return to Dream Land Deluxe was revealed during the Nintendo Direct event held on September 13, 2022, and was released on February 24, 2023.
+It features new abilities, modes, and a graphical style similar to a comic book.
+This was the last game Vanpool, who co-developed all Kirby games since Super Kirby Clash, worked on before shutting down on May 31, 2023.

+In the Nintendo Switch 2 Direct on April 2, 2025, two new Kirby games were announced to release that year.
+The first was an enhanced port of Kirby and the Forgotten Land with higher frame rates and a new game mode, Star-Crossed World.
+The second was a sequel to Kirby Air Ride, dubbed Kirby Air Riders.
+Masahiro Sakurai is set to direct the game, marking his return to the franchise after Kirby & the Amazing Mirror in 2004.

+Games

 Reception

-The Kirby games have received reception that ranges from mixed to very favourable reviews by players and critics.
-Kirby: Canvas Curse and Kirby's Epic Yarn are the most acclaimed games in the series, while Kirby Battle Royale and Team Kirby Clash Deluxe are the lowest-rated.
+The Kirby games have received reception that ranges from mixed to very favorable reviews by players and critics.
+According to Metacritic reviews: Kirby: Canvas Curse and Kirby's Epic Yarn are the most acclaimed games in the series, while Kirby Battle Royale and Team Kirby Clash Deluxe are the lowest-rated.
+Kirby and the Forgotten Land and Kirby: Squeak Squad are respectively the highest-rated and the lowest-rated mainline series games.

 Sales

 Many Kirby games have performed commercially well, selling at least one million or more copies worldwide.
-Kirby's Dream Land, the first title in the series, had been its best-selling game until it was overtaken by Kirby and the Forgotten Land thirty years into the series.
-The worst-selling game in the millions is Kirby Mass Attack.
-Sales information for games that have sold less than one million copies is unavailable.
+Kirby's Dream Land, the first title in the series, had been its best-selling game at 5 million copies until it was overtaken by Kirby and the Forgotten Land thirty years into the series, with it selling 7.5 million copies.
+Kirby's Dream Land 3 would become the worst selling mainline Kirby game at just 76 thousand copies sold only in Japan, as international sales information for games that have sold less than one million copies is unavailable.

-The Kirby manga has over 10 million copies in print.
+The Kirby manga would have over 10 million copies in print in 2023.

 As a brand, the series sold $150 million to $200 million worth of merchandise in 2002.